What on Earth is Non-Objective Reality?

-Non-Objective Reality (NOR) challenges and undermines the common belief that objectivity and being objective constitute an exclusive and best means of understanding the human condition.
+Non-Objective Reality (NOR) challenges the common belief that objectivity and being objective constitute the best means of understanding the human condition.

 In a nutshell

-Inasmuch as it ultimately and logically debunks all objective views of reality, NOR is a superficially radical but reasoned form of skepticism.
-Adopting a fuller philosophical approach that includes all things subjective allows NOR to rebalance a currently prevalent form of mad scientism that is sweeping through most intellectual fields.
-More generally, NOR tackles today’s equally prevalent inability to impartially critique what objectivity really amounts to.
+Inasmuch as it ultimately debunks all objective views of reality, NOR is a superficially radical but reasoned form of skepticism.
+Adopting a fuller philosophical approach that includes all things subjective allows NOR to rebalance a currently prevalent form of mad scientism sweeping through most intellectual fields.
+More generally, NOR tackles today’s prevalent inability to impartially critique what objectivity really amounts to.

-NOR rests heavily on the simple but universal truth that all human abstract thought – that is, all thought capable of using linguistic or symbolic representation to create an objective model of the world – is inherently remote from that which it describes, plus intrinsically divisive.
+NOR rests heavily on the simple but universal truth that all human abstract thought – that is, all thought using linguistic or symbolic representation to create models of the world – is inherently divisive and remote from that which it describes.

-Perhaps our abstract thoughts and ideas can in fact never grasp the true nature of the human condition – but the mind that at least sees with clarity the inherent nature and limitations of thought itself must surely be moving in a beneficial direction.
+Perhaps our abstract thoughts and ideas can in fact never grasp the true nature of the human condition however hard they try – but the mind that at least sees with clarity the inherent nature and limitations of thought itself must surely better understand these matters.

 In more detail

-The real driver of human knowledge, ideas, worldviews and societal evolution is presented as an instinctive and primitive pursuit of pragmatic worldly goals, as opposed to the purely rational processes culturally imagined to underpin most human development.
-Hence, rather than being the supreme form of knowledge it is often imagined to be, objectivity is presented as a limited approach to knowledge that has always valued immediate effectiveness above the pursuit of a broader truth and wisdom.
+The real driver of human knowledge, ideas, worldviews and societal evolution is presented as a primitive and somewhat animalistic pursuit of pragmatic worldly goals – as opposed to the purely rational processes culturally imagined to underpin most human development.
+Hence, rather than being the supreme form of knowledge it is often imagined to be, objectivity is presented as a limited approach to knowledge that, like so much found throughout the animal kingdom, has in reality always valued immediate effectiveness above the pursuit of intellectual truth.

-Thus have we progressively become a distracted and even stupefied species – somewhat lost amidst the fruits of a restricted form of knowledge.
-Drunk on our technological achievements and forever battling over our many contradictory belief systems, we are easily imprisoned as individuals who cling to narrow worldviews, self-seeking goals and puerile pastimes – all whilst the potential for a fuller understanding of the human condition is increasingly urgent in the face of multiple crises resulting from our collective confusion.
+However, given our delusions in these areas, we have progressively become a distracted and even stupefied species – somewhat lost amidst the fruits of our restricted form of knowledge.
+Drunk on our technological achievements, whilst forever battling over our many contradictory belief systems, we are easily imprisoned as individuals who cling to narrow worldviews, self-seeking goals and puerile pastimes – all whilst the potential for a fuller understanding of the human condition is increasingly urgent in the face of multiple crises resulting from our collective confusion.

-We being the only species to have evolved our peculiar cognitive skills, NOR considers those skills to be only at an embryonic stage in relation to what they would ideally become if humans are to avoid proving too stupidly clever for their own good.
+Humans being the only species to have evolved our peculiar cognitive skills, NOR considers those skills to be only at an embryonic stage in relation to what they would ideally become if we are to avoid proving too stupidly clever for our own good.
 More positively, maturing those cognitive skills is seen as a fairly immediate process of personal realization – not an organic form of evolution requiring generations.

 As regards the nuts and bolts of NOR’s critique of objectivity, human abstract thought is seen as providing what are at best only very crude and illusory models of reality – even if such models have mesmerized the human race since antiquity by enabling technological developments unseen elsewhere in nature.
-Given that the highly abstract form of cognition underlying all such human development apparently constitutes a new and seemingly untested evolutionary departure, it is considered on the long term to be every bit as potentially dangerous as it is powerful in terms of our continued existence.
+Given that the highly abstract form of cognition underlying all such human development seemingly constitutes a new and untested evolutionary departure, it is in fact considered potentially dangerous in terms of our continued existence.
 Could it be that our powers of cognition currently exceed our powers of wisdom?

-But if such problems are indeed inextricably linked to our mode of thinking and its conceptions of reality, addressing them only requires the intellectual courage and humility to consider that we may have fundamentally misunderstood the true nature of the mind’s actions.
-In short, we may be a problem with the potential to become our own solution.
-Clues prove not too hard to find, given that we all have extensive subjective lives but are culturally indoctrinated to treat all things subjective as rather meaningless.
+But if such problems are indeed inextricably linked to our mode of thinking and its conceptions of reality, addressing them only requires the intellectual courage and humility to consider that we may have fundamentally misunderstood the true nature of our cognitive machinery.
+In short, we may be a problem with the potential to become its own solution.
+Clues as regards filling in the blanks prove not too hard to find, given that we all have extensive subjective lives but are culturally indoctrinated to treat all things subjective as rather meaningless.

-In summary, NOR is the obvious but revolutionary idea that, however powerful any well thought-out human ideas might appear, all ideas are nothing more than abstractions and, not only are all such abstractions fallible and limited, but it is only to our detriment that we forget this in the manner our increasingly distracted species has so far done.
+In summary, NOR is the obvious but revolutionary idea that, however powerful any well thought-out human ideas might appear, all ideas are nothing more than abstractions and, not only are all such abstractions fallible and limited, but it is only to our detriment that we forget this in the manner our increasingly distracted species is doing.

 Reality is evidently infinitely greater than the sum-total of all the ideas human abstract thought could ever frame – no matter how convincing, well-reasoned and objective such ideas might appear.
 Hence, that we seemingly place complete and unreserved faith in mere ideas is troublesome at the very least.
 However, it may be that the very problems we face will usher in a new age of realization: an awareness that human understanding actually can transcend the awkward adolescence it currently confronts.
-But any such revelation remains logically beyond individuals stubbornly holding to the popular idea that wisdom ascends no higher than merely being objective.
+But any such revelation must logically remain beyond whoever stubbornly holds to the popular idea that wisdom can ascend no higher than being objective.